typemytype/pixelToolRoboFontExtension/README.md

 ### Settings

+Right-click while the Pixel Tool is active to edit the settings.

 #### Use Grid:

 Pixel Tool has the ability to react to your native RoboFont preference setting for "Grid Size".